Good work of people of Kerala marred by petty politics of LDF-UDF: J P Nadda | Politics

 - India

-He further said the time has come to oppose the forces who use force to quell or subjugate thought and instead support those who are working for the progress of the state.
+Nadda further said the time has come to oppose the forces that use their power to quell or subjugate thought and instead support those who are working for the progress of the state. ''We have to take a strong political decision against all this,'' he said.

+Prior to the event, Nadda visited the Chattambi Swami Memorial here and paid his respects.

+He shared photographs of his visit along with a tweet -- ''Visited the Chattambi Swami Smarakam in Thiruvananthapuram, Kerala, today and paid my tributes to the great yogi and social reformer Chhatambi Swami Ji.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)